 - Relied on an assumption or expectation made by Crown; and

 - They suffered detriment as a result of Crown acting inconsistently with this expectation.

 The Court did not allow the remedy of estoppel as Cosmopolitan did not show that an assumption or expectation was created.
 They were also unable to prove that they acted upon any assumption or expectation by entering the lease.

 The main point to take away from this case is that no matter how convincing or promissory a representation or statement sounds, the terms of your lease will ultimately determine your legal relationship with the landlord.
 To avoid any ambiguity, costs, or court cases, it is in your interests to update the lease to include any relevant and material representations and promises.

-If you have any issues regarding your lease arrangement or broken promises made with your landlord, get in touch with our disputes lawyers on 1300 544 755 or fill out the form on this page.
+If you have any issues regarding your lease arrangement or broken promises made with your landlord, get in touch with LegalVision’s dispute resolution lawyers on 1300 544 755 or fill out the form on this page.

 We appreciate your feedback – your submission has been successfully received.